 BLM Idaho Celebrates 50th Anniversary of the Wilderness Act in 2014

-Check out the archive of our 50 adventures here to learn details about featured Facebook posts!
+Archive of our 50 adventures here to learn details about featured Facebook posts

 “A wilderness is hereby recognized as an area where the earth and its community of life are untrammeled by man, where man himself is a visitor who does not remain.” –The Wilderness Act, 1964

 This anniversary calls for something wild.
 Celebrate the 50th Anniversary of the Wilderness Act by exploring Idaho’s Wilderness Areas.
 Each week during this year of celebration, we will feature a new adventure idea on our Facebook page.
 You can also check out all the adventures on our website.

 You can make any adventure as wild or mild as you want, but please remember, wilderness travel can be dangerous, so be prepared for the unexpected and know your limits.

 Share Your Experiences with Us

 Find our past posts and share your own stories and photos with us using #IdahoWilderness50.

 We Want You to Arrive Safely